 Each week Neon spotlights a different cuisine in the Dining Guide, with Italian restaurants this week.
 Restaurants are rated on a letter-grade scale, from A to F. Opinions by R-J critic Heidi Knapp Rinella (H.K.R.) are indicated by initials.
-Price symbols are based on the cost of an average entree: $ = entrees less than $10; $$ = entrees from $10 to $20; $$$ = entrees from $20 to $30; and $$$$ = entrees more than $30.
+Price symbols are based on the cost of an average entree: $ = entrees less than $10; $$ = entrees between $10 and $20; $$$ = entrees between $20 and $30; and $$$$ = entrees more than $30.

 ANNIE’S GOURMET ITALIAN

 Annie’s offers patio seating and even a special menu for dogs, but it takes its role as a restaurant for humans very, very seriously.
 Service was perfect, the interior attractive and the food sublime, including stuffed mushrooms, a Caesar salad, veal Parmesan and shrimp scampi on linguine.
 (2/18/11 H.K.R.)

 The Venetian, 3355 Las Vegas Blvd.
 South; 266-9977